trinodb/trino/docs/src/main/sphinx/udf/sql/loop.md

 ## Description

-The `LOOP` statement is an optional construct in [SQL routines](/routines/introduction) to allow processing of a block of statements repeatedly.
+The `LOOP` statement is an optional construct in [](/udf/sql) to allow processing of a block of statements repeatedly.

 The block of `statements` is processed until an explicit use of `LEAVE` causes